eclipse-sumo/sumo/docs/web/docs/Simulation/VehicleInsertion.md

 ## Effect of simulation step-length
 Insertion attemps can only happen in every simulation step.
 This may cause artifacts in insertion spacing because at the default step-length of 1s is (usually) too short for vehicles to be inserted in successive steps on the same depart location.
 By default, the next attempt happens 2 seconds after the first vehicle has departed and this gap may be much larger then mandated by the carFollowModel.
-To avoid this effect, either the step-lenght can be reduced or the insertion location must be modified.
-The latter can either be done by specifying a specific departPos or by using `departPos="last"`.
+There are multiple ways to avoid this effect:

+- the step-length can be reduced
+- the insertion location must be modified by any of the following methods
+  - specifying a specific departPos
+  - using `departPos="last"`
+  - setting option **--extrapolate-departpos**

 ## Forcing Insertion / Avoiding depart delay